jontymorris/Special-Gallery/README.md

 # What is this?
-A simple Wordpress plugin that adds a 'special gallery'.
+A simple gallery plugin for Wordpress.
+It enables you to manage multiple galleries and insert them into your website.
+Each gallery contains an array of items, that display in a grid, but expand into a unique slideshow when clicked.

-# How do I use it?
+# How do I setup the plugin?
+- Clone the source from Github.

-- Drag the folder into the `wp-plugins` directory.
+- Drag the plugin folder into `wp-plugins`.
-- Create a `data` folder in the `special-gallery` folder.
+- Create a `data` folder in `special-gallery`.
-- (Optional) Create an `items.json` file in `data` that contains `[]`
+- Then, create a `galleries.json` file in `data` that contains `[]`.
 - Activate the plugin through Wordpress.

-Afterwards, there will be a new menu option called 'Special Gallery'.
+After you have activated the plugin, click on 'Dashboard'.
+There will be a new menu option called 'Special Gallery'.
-You may need to click on 'Dashboard' to see it.

-By clicking on this menu item, you will be brought to the plugin control panel.
-When you're ready to use the gallery, insert the below shortcode into any page you want the gallery to appear.

-`[special-gallery]`